Hamburg Town Beach & Park

 Seasons/Hours: The park can be accessed pretty much year-round, with the beach open typically from the first weekend in June through Labor Day, 11 am to 8 pm.

 Admission: The Hamburg Town website states: “The Town Park/Beach is open to all Town of Hamburg Residents; park permit stickers must be purchased at the Hamburg Fitness Center, located in the building overlooking the beach.”
 Although, when we visited, on an off weekend day, we found no problems parking and checking out the park without this permit.
 Who knows if this rule is enforced.
-Permits are $15.00 sticker, $5.00 for senior citizens.
+Permits are $20.00 for Resident Adults $10.00 for Resident Seniors

 Best time to visit: Spring through fall.